CummingsElec/Integrated-Manufacturing-Projects/README.md

 ## What Is This Repository?

-This is a **public-facing portfolio** showcasing production software systems I've architected, developed, and deployed for industrial automation and computer vision applications.
+This is a **public-facing portfolio** showcasing software systems I've architected and developed for industrial automation and computer vision applications.
 The actual source code resides in private repositories—this repository serves as a curated technical presentation of:

 - **System Architecture & Design** — Technology decisions, data flow, and scalability patterns
 - **Technical Implementation** — Full-stack development across Python, Swift, embedded systems
-- **Business Impact** — Measurable outcomes, efficiency gains, and ROI delivered
+- **Business Impact** — Measurable outcomes, efficiency gains, and potential ROI
-- **Production Deployment** — Real-world systems running 24/7 in industrial environments
+- **Development Progress** — Internal systems under active development and testing

 **Portfolio Philosophy:** This showcase balances technical depth for engineering reviewers with clear business outcomes for leadership and stakeholders.
-Each project includes architecture diagrams, technology justifications, and concrete results.
+Each project includes architecture diagrams, technology justifications, and development status.

+> **Note:** These projects are currently in internal development and training phases.
+YOLO models used in these projects are subject to [Ultralytics licensing terms](https://github.com/ultralytics/ultralytics/blob/main/LICENSE).

 ---